STATEMENT: HUD’s Proposed Mixed-Status Rule is Cruel, Costly & Counterproductive.

 Trump’s Department of Housing and Urban Development (HUD) is trying to enact a rule that blames immigrants for the administration’s own failure to address the housing crisis.

-HUD’s proposal, “Verification of Eligible Status,” targets immigrant families by undoing longstanding guidelines that allow undocumented people – who get zero federal assistance – to live with their documented family members in federal housing.
+HUD’s proposal, “Verification of Eligible Status,” targets immigrant families by undoing longstanding guidelines that allow undocumented people—who get zero federal assistance—to live with documented family members in federal housing.
+The Trump administration is calling this a ‘loophole’—that is a lie.
+Families get less help—and pay more—when someone in the home is ineligible for assistance.

 If HUD is allowed to push this through, thousands of “mixed-status” families will face an impossible choice: force family members out or stay together and face eviction and homelessness.